Speak Softly and Carry a Long Roadmap

 Within these organizations, I'm sure it's invigorating to perpetually be in a start-up culture: there's always some hot new initiative that you know is going to get a lot of eyes.
 Everyone is brimming with ideas and the possibilities feel unlimited.
 And you're always in a race against time to ship product.
 Unfortunately, to those at the agency level who have been neck-deep in the policy domain and the IT architecture for years, the ideas of someone who just showed up are rarely valuable.
 This business model---"here are some more people, maybe they have some ideas to help you meet your deadline"---is precisely what software developers were taught not to do by one of the industry's classic texts, The Mythical Man-Month.

-I've heard it argued that these fly-in teams exist partially in order to model agile development to agencies.
+I've heard it argued that these fly-in teams exist partially in order to model Agile development to agencies.
 This idea has some merit.
 An agency will only learn better ways of developing software if they see it done in their own organization.
 It's not enough to tell them about all the peer organizations that are doing things The Great New Way, because organizations are full of naysayers who like to say, "well it's nice that it worked at your agency, but it'll never happen here," almost as if they're proud of their intransigence.

 So, if part of the mission of these organizations is to model good behavior, I'm all for it.
 But as long as this work is provided on a short-term basis, the benefits will be short-lived.
-Once an agile team departs, a stagnant organization will quickly revert to its decades-old practices without someone watching over them.
+Once an Agile team departs, a stagnant organization will quickly revert to its decades-old practices without someone watching over them.
 To truly make progress in Federal IT, you need to think in years or even decades.

 My message is not that short-term efforts have never provided value.
 But the balance is off.
 Instead of such a strong focus on getting individual products out the door, 18F and USDS should focus more on the foundational issues that keep Federal IT perpetually outmoded.
 When CFPB hired 30+ designers and developers in 2013, we envisioned two-year tenures for them.
 In my opinion, those two years were quite successful.
 But a selection of those 30+ fellows stuck around after their two years were up (after I had already left), and the work they've done since then has been far more impactful: instead of products, they have built enduring programs.
 Instead of designing single-use graphics, they have designed scalable processes and automated infrastructure.
 These achievements are the enablers of what we all want: reliably excellent digital products that help Americans get more out of their government.
 Without those enablers, shipping product is always going to feel perilous.